raspberrypilearning/sense-hat-pong/worksheet.md

 1. If you can think of the bug that still remains, try and fix it before you run your code, otherwise just run your program and look at the error, then try to fix it before moving on.

-1. The error you get should be say `ValueError: Y position must be between 0 and 7`.
-This means the `y` position of the ball wen outside the bounds of the LED matrix.
+1. The error you get should say `ValueError: Y position must be between 0 and 7`.
+This means the `y` position of the ball went outside the bounds of the LED matrix.
 It needs to stay between `0` and `7`.
 Another conditional can fix this.

     ``` python
     if ball_position[1] == 0 or ball_position[1] == 7:
         ball_velocity[1] = -ball_velocity[1]
     ```

-1. Now the ball bounces, but when it reaches the far left of the LED matrix.
+1. Now the ball bounces, until it reaches the far left of the LED matrix.
 Obviously, if this happens, the game should end, as the player hasn't managed to position the bat in place.

     ``` python
     if ball_position[0] == 0: